snowflake/ukpensioncalc/README.md

 ## Installing the program

-Create an empty folder and unpack the softare archive into it.
+Create an empty folder and unpack the software archive into it.

 ## Running the progam